Main content | back to top

 Environment and society

 Fostering and supporting Aboriginal businesses remains a focus for Shell.
-In just the last 10 years, we have invested over $1 billion with Aboriginal contractors across the region.
+Since 2005, we have invested more than $1.7 billion with Aboriginal contractors providing a range of services.

 Our Scotford Upgrader reuses water from a water treatment plant, cutting its water use by up to 15%.

 A significant portion of the output of the Scotford Upgrader is sold to the Scotford Refinery.
-The balance of the synthetic crude is sold to the general marketplace (predominantly PADD II in the USA).
+The balance of the synthetic crude is sold to the general marketplace (predominantly in the USA).